hpb-htw/python-beginners-sphinx8/source/functions.rst

 .. important::

+   .. move this important box to chapter loops.rst

    Python uses *indenting with whitespace* to identify blocks of code that belong together.
 In Python a block (like the function definitions shown above) is introduced with a colon at the end of the